AAraKKe/mitup-telegram-bot/docs/index.md

     _If you are comming copy the message and add your name to the list!_

 ??? quote ":fontawesome-brands-meta:{.lg} **The group**"
     _Hey guys!
-We have created this gropu for the event, please join!_
+We have created this group for the event, please join!_

 ??? quote ":detective: **The private event**"
     _For those of you that want to join the event, send me a private message so I can count you in_